wfunk-lumeris/Covid/README.md

 **Do you want model updates?
-If you want updates for when we make improvements to this model, or have new models available, just like the following link:  [UPDATES](mailto:info@lumeris.com?subject=[GitHub]%20Covid%20Predictive%20Analytics%20UPDATES).**
+Click the following link if you want updates for when we make improvements to this model or have new ones available:  [UPDATES](mailto:info@lumeris.com?subject=[GitHub]%20Covid%20Predictive%20Analytics%20UPDATES).**